Flood Damage Remediation Services in Michigan

 Step 2: Extract All Standing Water

-We use professional-grade pumps, vacuums, and extraction equipment to remove all standing water from floors, carpets, basements, and any other affected areas.
-Quick removal reduces the risk of mold and minimizes structural damage.
+We use professional-grade pumps, vacuums, and water extraction equipment to remove standing water from floors, carpets, basements, and affected areas.

 Step 3: Dehumidify and Dry the Structure

-After visible water is removed, we strategically place industrial air movers and dehumidifiers to dry hidden moisture inside walls, floors, and ceilings.
-This critical step ensures the home is thoroughly dried to prevent microbial growth and warping.
+After visible water is removed, we use air movers and dehumidifiers to dry hidden moisture inside walls, floors, and ceilings.
+This helps prevent microbial growth, mold development, and structural warping.

 Step 4: Sanitize and Remove Debris

-Flooding often leaves behind dirt, contaminants, and damaged materials.
-We clean and disinfect all surfaces, safely dispose of debris, and use antimicrobial treatments to inhibit future mold growth.
+Flooding can leave behind dirt, contaminants, and damaged materials.
+We clean and disinfect affected surfaces and remove unsalvageable debris.

 Step 5: Check for Lingering Moisture and Damage